Update 19th August

 Bernard’s Overvoltage Board (named as such by my friendly local amateurs) is a module designed to sit between a 13.8V PSU and the equipment that it serves.
 It’s purpose is to react to sudden overvoltage situations by shutting down within microseconds and thus preventing subsequent damage to expensive equipment.
+It provides the same function as the old-fashioned crowbar circuit but in a much less brutal fashion.

 To read my original article you will need to get your hands on the RADCOM journal.
 The best way to receive RADCOM is to ensure you are a member of the RSGB.